cscw2015/maverick/Final Report/final_report.md

 These interviews were initially conducted in German and then translated to English.
 These interviews were conducted over the course of two months and, as Cassell mentions, coded in part by N-Vivo to help in analysis.

 In our project, we did not feel the need to use specific software to assist in coding and analyzing interview data.
-Given that we are conducting a small number of interviews across two municipalities, most of the interview transcription will be done by hand as interviews are completed.
+Given that we were conducting a small number of interviews across two municipalities, most of the interview transcription was done by hand as interviews were completed.

 ##Methodology